PixelMelt/starblast/README.md

-# starblastio-mod
+# Pixelmelt's starblastio repo
-Client mods for the game starblast.io
+Assortment of code related to the game starblast.io